cSploit/cSploit.github.io/docs.md

 #### Possible error

 A short error message isn't often self-explanatory.
-Sometimes it too difficult to explain an issue with a short message and here you can find a few common examples that explain some errors:
+Sometimes it is too difficult to explain an issue with a short message and here you can find a few common examples that explain some errors:

 <ul class="collection">
   <li class="collection-item">cannot start process: this message is printed when the core of cSploit cannot start the required process</li>